Inferno (Marvel Comics): Other versions

-In the reality of Earth-89112, towards the end of Inferno, Illyana's Soulsword returns to Limbo at the same time as S’ym.
+In the reality of Earth-89112, towards the end of Inferno, Illyana's Soulsword returns to Limbo at the same time as S'ym.
 The demon uses the sword to return to Earth and, together with the Goblin Queen, kills the X-Men except for Wolverine, who becomes demonized.
 The demon infestation spreads all over the planet.
 While the few remaining heroes attempt to devise a plan, the demon hordes attack, killing most of the heroes.
-Only Dr. Strange and a handful of others escape.
+Only Doctor Strange and a handful of others escape.
 Strange eventually discovers Rachel Summers, frozen as a mannequin.
 He frees her and they rejoin the remaining heroes.
 Before Strange can summon the Phoenix Force to cleanse the world, the hordes attack again, this time with the aid of Baron Mordo.
-Many more die until Wolverine returns to the heroes’ side and Baron Mordo betrays his new demonic allies.
-After the deaths of both S’ym and the Goblin Queen, Rachel summons the Phoenix Force and uses it to purge the demonic infestation from the Earth.
-The world is reduced to a primitive state and given a new beginning.
+Many more die until Wolverine returns to the heroes' side and Mordo betrays his new demonic allies.
+After the deaths of both S'ym and the Goblin Queen, Rachel summons the Phoenix Force and uses it to purge the demonic infestation from Earth.
+Earth is reduced to a primitive state and given a new beginning.

+In What if Cyclops had stayed with Madelyne Pryor, X-Factor saved Madelyne's life during Inferno, and Scott chooses to stay with her to help raise Nathan.
+To protect Scott's family, Jean wipes Mister Sinister's knowledge of her cloning and Nathan's birth from his memories.
+Scott and Madelyne raise Nathan with a normal childhood until he develops his powers.
+They become a crime-fighting family known as the House of X, and media coverage triggers Sinister's memories of them.
+Enraged and mistakenly believing Madelyne altered his mind, Sinister has his forces slaughter most of the X-Men, blind Scott, and kill Madelyne.
+Scott and Nathan lead X-Force in killing Sinister and his associates.
+Sinister's death and Hope Summers' absence causes the X-Men to lose the Tournament of Swords, leading to devastation and nuclear fallout that leaves Earth uninhabitable for thousands of years.